akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ### Set

-The `Set` action assigns value(s) to an attribute with the `text`, `textArea`, `simple select` type...
+The `Set` action assigns value(s) to every attributes, categories, family, associations, groups, the "parent" field, or the "enabled" field.

-Expected values:
+The expected values are:
-- `field`: the attribute code
+- `field`: the attribute code or category code or family code
-- `value`: the attribute value
+- `value`: the attribute value or category code or family code
 - `locale`: the locale code for which the value is assigned (optional)
 - `scope`: the channel code for which the value is assigned (optional)

 #### Example

-To set the *“My very new description for purple T-shirt”* value to your description attribute in the `en_US` locale, for the `e-commerce` channel, the action will be as follows:
+To set the *“My very new description for purple T-shirt”* value to your `description` attribute in the `en_US` locale and for the `e-commerce` channel, the action will be as follows:

 ```YML
   actions: